Social Psychology Network

 I received my B.A. with honors in Psychology from San Jose State University in 1988, my Ph.D. in Social Psychology from the University of California at Santa Cruz in 1993, and I completed post-doctoral training at Princeton University before joining the Arizona faculty in 1997.

-Our research on prejudice and stereotyping focuses on implicit or "nonconscious" forms of bias.
+Our research on prejudice and stereotyping focuses on implicit or automatic forms of bias.
 For example, recent studies examine the implicit prejudice people hold toward individuals with a tattoo (Zestcott, Bean & Stone, 2017).
 We also investigate the role of stereotypes and prejudice in creating ethnic and racial health disparities (Zestcott, Blair & Stone, 2016), and are testing various approaches to reducing implicit biases.
 Our work on these issues has been funded by the National Institutes of Health, the National Science Foundation, and by various state and local grants.

 Primary Interests: